 You might assume that visits to the dentist are no longer necessary or important once you switch to dentures, but that’s not the case at all.
 Plan on making regular visits to the dentist so that your dental team can monitor the health of your mouth and the fit of your denture.
 Your dentist and hygienist will also let you know when it’s time to adjust, reline, or replace your denture.

 When to Call Your Dentist

 Does your bite feel uneven?
 Have your dentures become loose?
 Following the initial adjustment period, have you experienced a gagging sensation?
 Are your dentures causing you a persistent discomfort?
 Although they may take a little getting used to, your dentures shouldn’t be uncomfortable.
 Contact Wilkinson Dental right away if you have any questions or concerns.
 Our trained staff is committed to giving you perfectly fitted dentures and equipping you with the support and knowledge you need to keep your dentures looking great for years to come.
-If you’re ready to feel confident in your smile again, give us a call at 417-882-8222 to set up a denture consultation today.
+If you’re ready to feel confident in your smile again, contact us online to set up a denture consultation today.